The UN at work 1966-67

 Two British UN soldiers guarding the Kophinou camp perimeter (the camp was established inside the police compound).

-Two 1Bn Black Watch soldiers with local transport at Temblos (near St Hilarion Castle).
+Two 1Bn Black Watch of Canada soldiers with local transport at Temblos (near St Hilarion Castle).

 The former Irish UN camp near the beach at Kato Pyrgos.